Imitation of Life and Death

 Titanic is laden with mannered theatricality, placeholder dialogue, and a deadening subservience to a plot that intrudes on the historic record like an on-set heckler.
 We’re beholden to this irrelevant sideshow while the real story unfolds in the background.
 Human tragedy is reduced to ambient noise.
 Forget women and children, what about truth and realism first?

 His treatment of Bruce Ismay, the White Star Line’s managing director, here branded a coward for saving his own life, dotted the I and crossed the T of a monster Titanic myth.
 William Murdoch, the ship’s unlucky first officer, is made a murderer in his dying minutes, going on to blow his brains out (a portrayal for which Fox vice-president Scott Neeson was forced to apologise).
 This raises serious questions about a filmmaker’s responsibility to the dead; questions Cameron defensively dodged in later years with fatuous talk of “reflecting our basic emotional fabric” and “universals of human experience”.
-It didn’t occur to the maestro that history demanded more of him than wringing crocodile tears from pliable audience members; that you don’t need universals when you have specifics.
+It didn’t occur to the maestro that history demanded more of him than wringing crocodile tears from pliable audience members, that you don’t need universals when you have specifics.

-A $18m conversion to 3D does nothing to address these defects but it’s a highly useful reminder of another incident that vividly illustrates Cameron’s lack of trust in real feeling, and his propensity to fake it; the myth maker who never stops working, even when events demand it.
+A $18m conversion to 3D does nothing to address these defects but it’s a highly useful reminder of another incident that vividly illustrates Cameron’s lack of trust in real feeling, and his propensity to fake it, the myth maker who never stops working, even when events demand it.

 In his 2003 documentary, Ghosts of the Abyss, in which stereoscopic shots of the Titanic’s wreck were overlaid with intrusive and unnecessary dramatised vignettes, one scene has a troubled Bill Paxton meekly approach the director as he emerges from a dive on what we’re told is September 11th 2001.
 “It’s the worst terrorist attack in history, Jim” says Paxton, sounding like an auditionee for a bleak remake of Star Trek.
 It’s a line that sounds suspiciously retrospective.
-No doubt Cameron would argue that it represented the truth of the moment, which is different from the requirement for it to be true, but this is his problem; he doesn’t know the difference and Titanic documents that failing, not the reality of that awful night on the Atlantic.
+No doubt Cameron would argue that it represented the truth of the moment, which is different from the requirement for it to be true, but this is his problem.
+He doesn’t know the difference.
+Titanic documents that failing, not the reality of that awful night on the Atlantic.